microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 note that the `ConfirmedEvent` has a boolean `Existing` member to show if a write operation replaced an existing value under the same key.
 This can be used by the client of the `MockStorage` to determine if a key was replaced.
-For example, the `Navigator` does actually use this to write a safety Assert checking to make sure a drink order request isn't getting lost in the failover process.
+For example, the `Navigator` does actually use this to write a safety `Assert` checking to make sure a pending drink order request isn't getting lost in the failover process.

 ### The Liveness monitor